-This was complemented online with a visual multiple choice survey, which also gave participants the opportunity to provide comments.
+This workshop activity was replicated online with a visual multiple choice survey, which also gave participants the opportunity to provide comments.

-4. Sketch Your Future Vision
+Activity 4: Sketch Your Future Vision

-Designers from O2 Planning + Design were available at the workshop to work with attendees to sketch their vision.
+For the final activity, designers from the consulting team (O2 Planning + Design) worked with attendees to sketch their long-term vision for the future of the area.
 Participants were asked to imagine that anything was possible in a timeframe 25 years or more in the future-what could the area become?
+Participants were encouraged to incorporate transit oriented development principles into their vision (e.g. higher density, mixed-use, etc.).

-Online, people were provided with a complementary question.
-They were invited to respond through written comment or by uploading pictures of ideas for the Rundle Station area.
-This could include images people drew themselves, or photos and illustrations of community spaces from other places showing ideas of what they would like to see in Rundle.
+For the online version, people were provided with a question form.
+They were invited to respond through written comment or by uploading pictures of ideas for the Rundle Station Area.
+This could include images people drew themselves, or photos and illustrations of community spaces from other places showing ideas of what they would like to see.